Vishnu01A/Task-Manager/README.md

-a learning project to understand react. code credits - Travesy Media
+a learning project to understand react.
+Code credits - Traversy Media